 Two years later the county commissioners and the Office of Community Planning initiated another planning process to build upon the earlier effort.
 More than 100 Pike County residents attended the first meeting, and a steering committee and six task forces took shape (the task forces focused on economic development, quality of life, environment, government, infrastructure, and land use).
-Over the course of the process each task force created a report detailing issues, goals, and implementation benchmarks, based on information gleaned through public surveys, research into existing development patterns strength, and analysis of opportunities and threats.
+Over the course of the process each task force created a report detailing issues, goals, and implementation benchmarks.
+These reports were based on information gleaned through public surveys, research into existing development patterns, and analysis of opportunities and threats.
 Together, these reports formed a final report, which was reviewed and adopted by the county commissioners.

 The goals, objectives, and implementation strategies identified in these visioning exercises provided the basis for the 2006 Pike County Comprehensive Plan, which features a citizens advisory board comprised in part of visioning steering committee members.